thadguidry/respec/ReSpec-Editor's-Guide.md

 </section>
 ```

-And finally is the [`"appendix"`](appendix) CSS class.
+And finally is the [`appendix`](appendix) CSS class.
 It marks a section as being an appendix, as can be seen appearing at the end of the example.
 One important thing to know about appendix sections is that all the sections that follow an appendix will also be marked as appendices.

 If you wish to link to a section and have its number and title automatically appear as part of the link, then you can use an empty anchor pointing to that ID, as in `<a href='#foo'></a>`.
 The “Overview” section contains an example of that.

 A table of contents is generated automatically and placed right after the SotD.
 If you have a deeply nested document structure and find that the ToC is either too long or too deep, you can use the [maxTocLevel](maxTocLevel) option to limit how deep it goes.
 In the example used above, there is no limit and indeed one section is numbered 4.1.1.1.1.1 — rather deep.
 Setting [`maxTocLevel`](maxTocLevel) to other values will yield different results (other example with `maxTocLevel: 2`).
-If you only have some sections that you would like excluded from the ToC, you can add the class [`"notoc"`](notoc) to associated section element and it will be omitted.
+If you only have some sections that you would like excluded from the ToC, you can add the class [`notoc`](notoc) to associated section element and it will be omitted.

 The more observant readers will have noted that ReSpec also inserts some strange-looking comments in the generated source, that look like `<!-- OddPage -->`.
 These are present so that html2ps knows how to paginate correctly.
 Perhaps not useful to most but helpful to those who rely on it for printing, and harmless.